MansourAmal/Article-Management-System/README.md

 - **Categories**: Categories can be created and assigned to articles.
 - **Searching**: Use the search form to filter articles by name, price range, or category.

----

-This description provides a brief overview of the project, its features, and how to set it up.
-You can customize it further based on specific details like UI design or extra functionalities.